 Pacific Park’s 12 rides and attractions remain closed at this time.
 This includes the world-famous Pacific Wheel and West Coaster.
 Pacific Park will announce plans to reopen the rides here at pacpark.com.
 Be sure to sign up for the Loop to be informed of this reopening.

 A limited number of Pier restaurants, shops, and attractions will be open

 Due to the limited operating hours and limited number of guests allowed on the Pier at any one time, some businesses may be operating shorter hours, have limited services available, or may be closed altogether.
 Guests expecting to visit a specific business during this limited phase are encouraged to contact that business directly to confirm their hours and offerings.

-The beach parking lot will be closed
+The beach parking lot has reopened

 When planning your visit, be sure to check back here for updated information on operating hours and operations.
 You can also learn more about the Pier’s limited operation and enhanced safety measures on the City’s website, santamonica.gov.
 If you have additional questions please check out our Frequently Asked Questions below.
 If you still can’t find answers to your questions, you can always contact us.

 Limited Pier Operations and Reopening FAQ

 Yes – the Santa Monica Pier has reopened for guests.
 On August 24th, the Pier’s hours were extended to 10 AM – 8 PM to 24 hours.